Corni33/CarND_P2_TrafficSigns/README.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images

 The whole project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P2_TrafficSigns/blob/master/Traffic_Sign_Classifier.ipynb).
-Some of the more important points will be further discussed in the following writeup.
+In addition to code, the notebook also contains explanations and rationales.
+In the following writeup some additional commentary is given.

 [//]: # (Image References)